johnoh26/today-i-learned/README.md

 1) 1 TIL from a Tech Tuesday article or few pages in a book
 2) 1 Leetcode

+1/24 M
+- ABAC & RBAC (attribute-based access control vs role-based)
+- ABAC is primarility controlled by access policy.
+Access policies check whether there is an attribute that they are looking for and controls access based on it.
+Once the access policy is set up, it can provide granular access control and flexibility and scalability.
+- RBAC indicates that for every user there is a role, and every role has access to certain areas.
+This method is used much by SMEs (small-medium enterprises), and there are flat RBAC, hierarchical RBAC, etc. but essentially it is role centric.
+However, this can lead to "role explosions" as admin creates more and more roles to control access at a more granular level.
+  - ABAC Pros
+    - easier to scale
+  - ABAC Cons
+    - higher setup effort
+  - RBAC Pros
+    - easier setup
+  - RBAC Cons
+    - can get messy as it scales

 1/21 F
 - about investing: thought about my approach recently.
 As I have followed Mohnish Pabrai closely and his learning as he shares them on Youtube, I have decided the best use of my time would be to focus on my craft (i.e. coding) and aim to be average (or hopefully a bit above avg) by investing in the broader markets via 401k and a few select Nick Sleep type of investments with competitive advantage and a long runway.
 - This way I don't have to actively manage my investments as I have been doing (challenging myself to outperform the market and consuming much time/effort)